 Cluster munitions can currently still be found in the vicinity of the target areas on approximately 2.4 million square meters.

-Mine contamination in Serbia stems from the 1990s, with initial mine and cluster munition contamination estimated at approximately 6.5 million square meters.
-Currently, there are still areas totalling 2 million square meters considered to be mine contaminated and 3 million square meters contaminated with cluster munitions remnants.
-Demining of minefields in Srem District (border area with Croatia), in the area of over 5.9 milion square meters, was completed in the period 2003-2009 on 44 project locations, removing 5,139 items of various types of mines and unexploded ordnance.
+Demining of minefields in the Municipality of Šid (villages of Jamena, Morović and Batrovci - border area with Croatia), in the area of over 5.9 million square meters, was completed in the period 2003 - 2009, on 44 project locations, removing 5,139 items of various types of mines and unexploded ordnance.

-In late 2009, the Serbian Mine Action Centre obtained knowledge that there are mine suspected areas in the Municipalities of Bujanovac and Preševo, containing various types of mines (groups of mines).
-After the survey of these areas, 10 locations were confirmed as mine hazardous areas in the extent of 3.5 million square meters.
-The activities in these areas are ongoing, with currently 2.3 million square meters of mine suspected/contaminated areas remaining to be technically treated.
+In 2009, the Mine Action Centre of Serbia (MACS) obtained information that there are mine suspected areas remaining also in Municipalities of Bujanovac and Preševo, containing various types of mines (groups of mines).
+After survey of these areas, 10 locations were confirmed as mine hazardous areas in Bujanovac Municipality in the extent of 3.5 million square meters.

 What we do

 Clearance of landmines and ERW

 In 2019 operational year in Serbia (Municipalites of Bujanovac and Niš), in total 707,144 square meters of land was released on 3 project locations, removing 20 mines,15 items of unexploded ordnance and 4 cluster munitions.

 Mine clearance was performed in Bujanovac Municlipality on two projects - Turijska Brda (389,200 square meters) and Končulj-Singerit (198,600 square meters), while one cluster munition clearance project was implemented in Niš Municipality - Medoševac (119,344 square meters).